Almost coherent modules and almost coherent sheaves: Introduction

-Then we provide a characterization of quasi-coherent, almost coherent complexes on finitely presented, separated schemes over a universally coherent base ring $R$.
+Then we characterize quasi-coherent, almost coherent complexes on finitely presented, separated schemes over a universally coherent base ring $R$.
 This is an almost analogue of \cite[\href{https://stacks.math.columbia.edu/tag/0CSI}{Tag 0CSI}]{stacks-project}.
 We follow the same proof strategy but adjust it in certain places to make it work in the almost setting.
 This result is important for us as it will later play a crucial role in the proof of the Formal GAGA Theorem for almost coherent sheaves.